akretion/connector-google-spreadsheet/README.md

   (no data to import)
 - Empty columns (with even the header cell empty) are ignored.
 - Unknown model's columns are also ignored.
+- Chunk logic handle the one2many cases if the first column of data represent the relation (root entries not blank and child entries blank)

 Dependencies:
 =============